michael-hahn/django-1/django/splice/README.md

 #### [Managing `str`](#managing-str)
 Using `str` as an example, we discuss additional considerations when managing existing classes.
-Some of the considerations are specific to `str`, while others are more general, applicable to a wide range of data types (e.g., all classes that are iterable).
+Some considerations are specific to `str`, while others are more general, applicable to a wide range of data types (e.g., all classes that are iterable).